jtyr/pbt/README.md

 - `PBT_CAR_DIR_HOMESIGN="~"`

-  Character which represents ther user's home directory.
+  Character which represents the user's home directory.
 If set to empty string, full home directory path is used instead.

 - `PBT_CAR_DIR_DEPTH="1"`